Direct Claim Status (DCS)

 - all assessors and internal verifiers were sampled the previous year and found to be satisfactory (no Conditions)

 - the Centre has a current Risk Rating of 1 or 2.

-A Centre may hold Direct Claim Status for more than one Qualification, as long as all the criteria are met in full for each.
+A Centre may hold Direct Claim Status for more than one Qualification or Course, as long as all the criteria are met in full for each.
 Please note that Direct Claim Status is not available for certain Qualifications, eg, those with externally marked assessments.

 Direct Claims Status will be suspended if:

-- the qualified Approved Internal Verifier (AIV) no longer verifies the qualification or units at the Centre
+- the Qualified and Responsible IV no longer verifies the qualification or units at the Centre

 - the Centre stops delivering the qualification or unit

 - the Centre has a risk banding of 3 or 4

 - scrutiny reveals concerns about one or more assessors, Internal Verifiers or the 'Qualified and Responsible IV'